Have you ever played poker?

 - General state: quiet desperation

 - Percentage of men in this phase: 5-10%

 Phase 3: Marginal Competence

 At college, once again I was thrown amongst a whole bunch of women, many of them exceedingly cute.
 But this time, things were a little different.
 I was no longer a six-sigma outlier impoverished nerd in a high school of rich cool kids, but rather a nerd of middle rank in a whole school of nerds.
 In fact, at Harvard, since almost everyone was smart, and nerd is usually the label normal people apply to smart people to feel better about themselves, you could say Harvard had no nerds at all.
-In the same way that, say, amongst NBA players, nobody thinks of anyone as tall.
+In the same way that, say, amongst NBA players, nobody’s really tall.

 This, of course, was a grand opportunity for reinvention.
 No one needed to know that I’d been to exactly one real party in my life, or had kissed exactly zero three-dimensional girls.
-College: a pricey way to acquire basic social skills.
+College: a way to spend hundreds of thousands of dollars to acquire basic social skills.
 But at least that’s some useful education.

 So I started going to parties and talking to everyone.
 I wasn’t very good at it, and it was still frustrating to see other guys insta-making out with girls at parties, without having the slightest clue as to how to board that bus myself.
 Poisoning oneself with ethanol seemed to be part of the procedure, which I was definitely not down for.

 But at least I was in the arena, making friends.
 I even learned to dance and got reasonably good at it.
 Baby steps, yo.